Hip Replacement Surgery

 It may cause the breakdown of joint cartilage and adjacent bone in the hips.

-results in excessive synovial fluid.
+It causes extra synovial fluid.
 It may lead to severe pain and stiffness.

 The goal of hip replacement surgery is to replace the parts of the hip joint that